sutrolabs/census-docs/basics/data-models-and-entities/models/native-dbt-integration.md

 A few additional notes:

 * If this field is not specified, a default version of `1.4` will be used.
-After Jan 15, 2024, the latest available version will be used.&#x20;
+After Jan 15, 2024, the latest available version will be used.
 * We do not recommend you specify a single patch-level dbt version (for example: `require-dbt-version: 1.6.0`)  as this can cause your project to break when newer versions are adopted.
 * If Census does not support a version the matches the conditions in `require-dbt-version` field, the project will not compile successfully.
 * If Census supports multiple dbt versions that match the requirements, the latest version supported by Census will be used.

 Alternatively, you can configure your dbt project in Census to use a specific dbt version (note that this version must be within the supported version range defined in your `dbt_project.yml` if one is specified).
-You can set this by selecting a specific version in the **dbt Version** dropdown menu with in your dbt project's configuration in Census.&#x20;
+You can set this by selecting a specific version in the **dbt Version** dropdown menu with in your dbt project's configuration in Census.

 <figure><img src="../../../.gitbook/assets/dbt Version (1).png" alt=""><figcaption></figcaption></figure>

 Note that setting an version override may cause issues if the Census configured value falls behind your project configuration.
-We recommend you provide the support values using `require-dbt-version` instead.&#x20;
+We recommend you provide the support values using `require-dbt-version` instead.

 Census ignores the optional `version` and `config-version` fields in `dbt_project.yml`.